Grow cloves in a pot: in addition to fragrant the environment, it will bring several benefits to your health

 If you go to the gym frequently and feel constant pain from lifting too much weight or not getting used to these exercises, your problems are over.
 Clove acts as a muscle relaxant.
 So, make a clove gel and apply it to the sore spot.
 Gently massage the area.
 This gel is great and can be used on specific points, in case of a lot of pain.
 Now that you know the benefits of this spice, cultivate cloves and share that knowledge.

-However, be sure to read: How to smell cars with fabric softener: leave your car with an always pleasant scent
+However, be sure to read: How to smell cars with fabric softener: leave your car with an always pleasant aroma